meiqiyang53/meiqiyang53.github.io/_projects/1_project.md

 category: work
 related_publications: true
 ---

-• Synthesize novel 3D cellulose crystallizers with tunable porosity and surface properties, which achieves a state-of-the-art evaporation rate as high as 9.8 kg m−2 h−1, which is three orders of magnitute than traditional evaporation pond;

-• Achieve Li selectivity among other co-exist ions by orders of magnitude;

-• Uncover the mechanism of crystallization from both theory and simulation.
+Limited lithium supply is hindering the global transformation towards electrification and decarbonization.
+Current lithium mining can be energy, chemical and land intensive.
+Here we present an efficient and self-concentrating crystallization method for the selective extraction of lithium from both brine and seawater.
+The sequential and separable crystallization of cation species with different concentrations and solubilities was enabled by a twisted and slender 3D porous natural cellulose fibre structure via capillary and evaporative flows.
+The process exhibited an evaporation rate as high as 9.8 kg m−2 h−1, and it selectively concentrated lithium by orders of magnitude.
+The composition and spatial distribution of crystals were characterized, and a transport model deciphered the ion re-distribution process in situ.
+We also demonstrated system scalability via a 100-crystallizer array.

     ---